Chat

 SaiyanLettuce

-SaiyanLettuceanswered grow question a year ago
+SaiyanLettuceanswered grow question 2 years ago

 Rinse your clay pebbles till water runs clean then place in bucket with ph h20 around 5.7ph for a day or 2 Check your fertigation solution daily I would suggest morning and evening till you gain what your grow environment is.
 Flying skulls Z9 1&2 helps a ton with ph stabilizing and keeping the lines clean filter helps to.
 KIS and basic on your first grow, going all out will make any issues that come up harder to figure out.